CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 rises less in the inserting random values.
 This is because with choosing random values from 1-1,000, we are not avoiding duplicates.
 Trying to insert a duplicate would lead us to return the tree as is and not have to perform any balancing.
 It also will keep the tree smaller than the other two, as in the ascending and descending experiments, all nodes are bound to get get added to the tree.

+A more mathematical way to see why the height is O(log n) is to look at the minimum number of nodes an AVL tree of a given height can have.
+Let N(h) be the minimum number of nodes in any AVL tree of height h.

+Because of the AVL balance condition, the thinnest AVL tree of height h has:
+- one child subtree of height h - 1
+- the other child subtree of height h - 2

+(If the height difference were bigger than 1, it would not be an AVL tree).

+This gives the recurrence:
+N(0) = 1
+N(h) = 1 + N(h - 1) + N(h - 2)   for h >= 1

+From this, we can show that:
+N(h) >= 2^(h/2)

+So if the tree has n nodes, then: n >= 2^(h/2)  resulting in  h <= 2 * log2(n)